jaeyonggy/Studies/README.md

 ### About

-Repository for storing RNotebooks used in Statistics classes.
+Repository for storing works done during Statistics classes, or any independent studies.

 ### File description